ha5dzs/volciclab-utilities/server_setup.md

   * What the kernel does
   * How hardware is accessed
   * Users (including what `sudo` does), groups, permissions, owners
-  * Shell commands, including:
+  * Shell commands and tricks, including:
     * io redirection: `echo -e "haha" > test.txt`
     * expression filtering: `cat test.txt | grep haha`
 * A working system with a sudo-capable account
- * IP address appropriately set up (either via `netplan` or `nm*`)
+ * IP address appropriately set up (either via `netplan` or `nm*`) on all network interfaces
 * Connection to the lab network and/or the Internet
 * Connection to the NYUAD network
 * Time an understanding, especially considering that:
 A lot of open-source software is being used, config files and terminology changes, and sometimes progress is with negative magnitude.
-This is written in July 2026 as I set it up, so at least we have a known-good configuration.
+This is written in July-August 2026 as I set it up, so at least we have a known-good configuration.
 This does not guarantee that the process described here will be error-free in the future.

 ## Open a terminal and install the basics